Skip to content

 for directive in &input.directives {

-if let Directive::Transaction(txn) = directive {
+if let DirectiveData::Transaction(txn) = &directive.data {

 if txn.postings.is_empty() {